-The course is offered via distance learning.
-As a result of participation, you will have a solid understanding of clinical trials methodologies underpinning the design of good quality studies, as well as the knowledge to lead and/or design, conduct and appropriately interpret the results of single and multi-centre clinical trials.
+Graduates will gain a solid understanding of clinical trials methodologies underpinning the design of high quality studies, and the knowledge to lead, conduct and appropriately interpret the results of single and multi-centre clinical trials.

-The Master of Clinical Trials (Research) is made up of 48 credit points (cp) and consists of four semester part-time study.
+The Master of Clinical Trials (Research) is made up of 48 credit points (cp) and consists of 2-6 years of part-time study.
 This course will offer six core units (6cp each), the choice of electives (6cp), and a capstone unit of study.

 (a) hold a bachelor's degree in a relevant discipline from the University of Sydney or equivalent qualification, with a credit average; or